makehumancommunity/makehuman-static-website/content/MPFB/downloads.md

 ## What should you download?

-At this point in the development, the nightly build is far ahead of the release build.
-Until a new release has been made, all users are encouraged to download and use the nightly build.
+At this point in the development, the nightly build and the latest release build (beta 1) are pretty much exactly the same.
+As there is no functional difference between a release build and a nightly build, you might as well download the nightly build to get the latest bugfixes.

 Note that in order to get the most out of MPFB2, you will probably also want to download a few [Asset Packs]({{% relref "../../Assets/AssetPacks" %}})